 There are many further technical considerations such as the type of camera used, lens choices, artificial or natural lighting and how to use these within the photograph.

 Many of these factors and calculations happen instantaneously within the photographers head when shooting, but equally many hours can be spent deliberating over such variables and preparing to create an image.

 You could also think about the three levels of photography as explained by Shore, S (2010) – Physical, Depictive and Mental.
 Each level looking at different elements of a photograph; its physical presence in the actual media it is presented on, the depictive nature of a photograph in that the physically flat image shows a 3d world, a moment in time, or a specific subject set apart from it’s environment, and the mental level of our perception of an image, or the mental imprint the photographer makes on the photograph while creating it.

-So therefore the premise that ‘photography is simple’ is, on the whole, wrong.
+So as there are so many variables, approaches and perceptions of photography, I believe the premise that ‘photography is simple’ is, on the whole, wrong.
 I think if it was that simple there wouldn’t be entire academic careers and indeed lifetimes devoted to this art and the way it can be used to communicate the way they see world around us.